UAE Expats: Dangers of joint bank accounts

 The human resources department where the employee works usually informs the bank regarding the employee’s death.
-This is done on a priority basis especially in the case if the employee has taken a bank loan and there are outstanding dues.
+This is done on a priority basis, especially if the employee has taken a bank loan and there are outstanding dues.

-“The surviving account holder has to inform the bank if there is any mortgage on the property in order to clear any loan outstanding,” said Marria.
+“The surviving account holder has to inform the bank if there is any mortgage on the property to clear any loan outstanding,” said Marria.

 About Mike Coady